-In December 2010, OHCHR and UN Women were tasked by the Secretary-General's Policy Committee to develop a Guidance Note on reparations for victims of conflict-related sexual violence.
+In December 2010, OHCHR and UN Women were tasked by the Secretary-General's Policy Committee to develop a Guidance Note on Reparations for Victims of Conflict-Related Sexual Violence in coordination with all UN Action partners.
 An extensive study was jointly commissioned by OHCHR and UN Women, which looked at reparations in relation to conflict-related sexual violence, as well as gender considerations in the implementation of reparations programmes.
-OHCHR and UN Women were provided with funding through the MPTF to translate and launch this Guidance Note.
-The Guidance Note, which was formally endorsed by UN Action, as well as Principals of the Rule of Law Coordination and Resource Group (RoLCRG), details principles that constitute best practice in the area of reparations for victims of conflict-related sexual violence, providing critical policy and operational guidance for Member States, development actors, and civil society organizations.
-Anchored in the need for reparations to be transformative in design, implementation and impact, the Guidance Note calls for reparations programmes to be comprehensive, involving a combination of individual and collective reparations that complement and reinforce each other.
+OHCHR and UN Women were provided with funding through the UN Action MPTF to translate and launch this Guidance Note.
+The Guidance Note. which was formally endorsed by UN Action, as well as Principals of the Rule of Law Coordination and Resource Group (RoLCRG), details principles that constitute best practice in the area of reparations for victims of conflictrelated sexual violence, providing critical policy and operational guidance for Member States, development actors, and civil society organizations.
+Anchored in the need for reparations to be transformative in design, implementation and impact, the Guidance Note calls for reparations programmes to be comprehensive, involving a combination of individual and collective measures that complement and reinforce each other.
 It also highlights the need to promote the effective participation of victims, identifying the procedures necessary to address the different levels of access and opportunities for women, men, girls and boys, and to utilize interim reparations to address immediate needs and avoid irreparable harm.
 The Guidance Note was launched at the UK Summit to End Sexual Violence in Conflict, and in New York in August 2014 as part of the Dialogue Series on the Rule of Law at the international level, organized through the RoLCRG.
 The Guidance Note has been translated into French, Spanish and Arabic.
-In 2015, the remaining funds will be used to launch the Guidance Note in strategic country locations to facilitate global awareness raising and dissemination (UNA033).
+In 2015, the remaining funds will be used to launch the Guidance Note in strategic country locations to facilitate awareness-raising and dissemination.